• Skip to main content

 What if I don't have a candy/sugar thermometer?

 Don't worry.
 Still make it.
 Just follow my method of melting ⅔ of the chocolate in a double boiler, then when it's melted, add the remaining chocolate and stir until it's melted fully.
-This is a super glossed-over way of doing it, and I can't guarantee that it will temper correctly- but at least you have had a go and can still enjoy this chocolate bark.

 What brands sell good white chocolate?

-As mentioned in my ingredients section, my favourite brands are Lindt, Green & Blacks and Callebaut.
-Other brands available throughout the US are Ghiradelli, Guittard and Valrhona Chocolate.
+As mentioned in my ingredients section, my favourite brands are Lindt, Green & Blacks, and Callebaut.
+Other brands available throughout the US are Ghiradelli, Guittard, and Valrhona Chocolate.

-To store: Store white chocolate bark in an airtight container in a cool, dry place.
-Properly tempered chocolate should last for several weeks.
 If stored in the refrigerator, make sure the bark is in a properly sealed, airtight container so that no moisture or smell seeps into the chocolate.

 To freeze: Yes, you can freeze chocolate bark.
 But it needs to be done properly.
 Wrap the bark up well in plastic wrap or parchment paper and then store it in an airtight container or freezer-safe ziplock bag that will let in zero moisture.
-Freeze for up to 3 months.
-Thaw by leaving out at room temperature, still wrapped up in its container, allowing it to thaw gradually.

-• Strawberry Crumble Bars
+Strawberry Rhubarb Crumble Bars

 📖 Recipe